KaziFarhan/KaziFarhan.github.io/New_CD.md

 - Because of time required to process large amount of characters in this process special buffer technique are used, an important scheme involves 2 buffers that are alternately reloaded, Each buffer is of size *N*, *N* is the size of disk block.

-- We can read *N* character in one system read  command, rather using one system call  per character, if fewer than *N* characters remain in the input file then a special character represented by **eof** marks the end of the source file and is different from any character of the source program
+- We can read *N* character in one system read  command, rather using one system call  per character, if fewer than *N* characters remain in the input file then a special character represented by **eof**(end of file) marks the end of the source file and is different from any character of the source program

 - Two pointers to the input are maintained